peterso/robotlearningblock/idf/taskboard/README.md

 This element will serve the REST API and Web Interface.

+Check section [Developing the Web Interface](./web_interfaces/README.md) for more information.

 ### JSONHandler

 The **JSONHandler** is a helper class that converts the Data Model to and from JSON.